-Hector MacQueen 'David Daube and T B Smith ' in Ernest Metzger (eds) David Daube: a centenary celebration (Traditio Iuris Romani, Glasgow, 2010) pp. 11-36
+Hector MacQueen, 'David Daube and T B Smith ' in Ernest Metzger (ed.)
+David Daube (Traditio Iuris Romani, Glasgow 2010) 11-36

 Abstract: A study of a friendship that lasted for nearly 40 years.

-Hector MacQueen 'The king's council and church courts in later medieval Scotland ' in Harry Dondorp, Jan Hallebeek, Tammo Wallinga, Laurens Winkel (eds) Ius Romanum - Ius Commune - Ius Hodiernum: Studies in Honour of Eltjo Schrage on the occasion of his 65th birthday (Scientia Verlag, Amsterdam & Aalen, 2010) pp.277-287
+Hector MacQueen, 'The King's Council and Church Courts in Later Medieval Scotland ' in Harry Dondorp, Jan Hallebeek, Tammo Wallinga, Laurens Winkel (ed.)
+Ius Romanum - Ius Commune - Ius Hodiernum (Scientia Verlag, Amsterdam & Aalen 2010) 277-87

 Abstract: Analysis from printed records of the relationship between spiritual and temporal jurisdictions in Scotland 1466-1503.